Metro-Records/la-metro-councilmatic/README.md

 Make sure your changes are deployed to the production server (i.e. you've cut a release with your changes).

 1. Look at the times cron tasks are run (specified in [`scripts/lametro-crontasks`](https://github.com/datamade/la-metro-councilmatic/blob/master/scripts/lametro-crontasks)), and plan to rebuild the index inbetween those times.
 Rebuilding the index will take a few minutes, so plan accordingly.
-2. Open a new pull request and comment out the crons under [`scripts/lametro-crontasks`](https://github.com/datamade/la-metro-councilmatic/blob/master/scripts/lametro-crontasks).
-3. Merge in the pull request and deploy.
+2. Merge in the pull request and deploy.
-4. As above: shell into the server as the ubuntu user, go to the `lametro` repo, and remove and rebuild the Solr container.
+3. As above: shell into the server, go to the `lametro` repo, then remove and rebuild the Solr container.
-5. Switch to the datamade user and rebuild the index.
+4. Switch to the datamade user and rebuild the index.
 ```
 workon lametro
 python manage.py rebuild_index --batch-size=200
 ```

-6. Open a new pull request, uncommenting the crons.
-Merge and deploy.

 Nice!
 The production server should have the newly edited schema and freshly built index, ready to search, filter, and facet.